PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_stokes_ht_p2_p1_veclap.md

-# Solve the Stokes equation of colliding flow
+# Solve the Stokes equation of colliding flow: vector Laplacian version

 Synopsis: Compute the solution of the Stokes equation of two-dimensional incompressible viscous flow for a manufactured problem of colliding flow.